Exhilarating ride along the coast to Shirahige Shrine & farm to table lunch in a spectacularly beautiful rice terraces village.

-After enjoying the bicycle ride, you will be taking a taxi to the mountain village nestled in a narrow valley in the northern Hata District.
+After enjoying the bicycle ride, you will be taking a taxi or a local bus to the mountain village nestled in a narrow valley in the northern Hata District.

 When you look at the landscape with the old traditional mud-walled warehouse and old-fashioned thatched houses, you will feel a nostalgic longing for the tranquility of the old days.